1,000+ Opportunities

 org to receive the full program description and application.
 Let’s build a better future together—one church site at a time. congregations institutions Good Futures How to guides

-Based on current listing details, eligibility includes: Churches across Wisconsin seeking to repurpose their property for community development.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Churches across Wisconsin seeking to repurpose their property for community development.
+Confirm the full requirements in the official notice before applying.